SamLegros/100-days-of-code/log.md

 ### Day 13: June 03, 2017, Saturday

-**Today's Progress**: Completed 3 exercises on FreeCodeCamp, and updated my developmentnotes wiki.
+**Today's Progress**: Completed 3 exercises on FreeCodeCamp, and updated my developmentNotes wiki.

 **Thoughts:** Today felt like one of those "just going through the motions" days.
 Although I did spend a lot of time on a low amount of exercises.
 The majority of my time was searching through forums and learning the several new coding techniques that I need, but wasn't exposed to, in order to complete the algorithm exercises.
-Yet another validation of my developmentnotes wiki.
+Yet another validation of my developmentNotes wiki.
 It's taking a while to go through all the code I've already learned and place it in the wiki, cannot wait to be up to date on that!

-**Link(s) to work:** [developmentnotes wiki](https://github.com/SamLegros/developmentnotes/wiki)
+**Link(s) to work:** [developmentNotes wiki](https://github.com/SamLegros/developmentNotes/wiki)

 ***

 ### Day 14: June 04, 2017, Sunday

-**Today's Progress**: Completed 3 exercises on FreeCodeCamp, and updated my developmentnotes wiki.
+**Today's Progress**: Completed 3 exercises on FreeCodeCamp, and updated my developmentNotes wiki.

 **Thoughts:** Now, today felt like a repeat of yesterday with a twist, I had a positive attitude.
 Yesterday, I felt discouraged for basically needing the coding community to hold my hand every step of the way for the exercises I wanted to complete.
 Today, I felt that the coding community had my back and encouraged my to push through the tough times.
 I hope for one day that I can be the one who answers the questions on the forums, some day.
 I also won't provide link updates on my wiki everytime I made a contribution, that might become a little redundant.
 Only when I either make a major change or addition, will I address it in this log.